livecode/this-week-in-livecode/_posts/2017-09-11-this-week-in-livecode-97.markdown

 - [Bug 20336 - set the clipboardData["text"] does not produce real plain text but RTF text](http://quality.livecode.com/show_bug.cgi?id=20336)

-The reporters attached a simple and helpful sample stack, and provided a detailed recipe that helped us to test and confirm the problem quickly.
+The reporter attached a simple and helpful sample stack, and provided a detailed recipe that helped us to test and confirm the problem quickly.

 ### Help needed!